 The Inner Ear

-4. As fluid is churned in the cochlea from vibration coming from the middle ear bones, the fluid rushes past these hairs and causes them to bend.
-The bending of these hairs opens a sort of trap door underneath them, allowing the potassium-rich fluid they live in to reach a sodium-filled fluid underneath, and potassium mixed with sodium makes electricity.
-Calcium ions then enter the cell and trigger the release of the neurotransmitter glutamate.
-This is the neurotransmitter used by the cochlea to transmit electrical signals from the hair cells across the synapse to the neurons in the auditory nerve.
-(3)
+4 – Vibrations from the middle ear bones churn the cochlear fluid, which rushes past the hair cells, causing them to bend.
+This bending opens a sort of trap door underneath the hair cells, allowing the potassium-rich fluid in which they live to reach a sodium-filled fluid underneath.
+Potassium mixes with sodium, creating electricity.
+Calcium ions then enter the hair cells and trigger the release of the neurotransmitter glutamate.
+This transmits electrical signals from the hair cells across the synapse (the space between neurons) to neurons in the auditory nerve.
+(4)

 As we learned above, hair cells respond to specific frequencies.
-When the cells are presented with an overstimulation of their frequency their supportive structure becomes swollen and can rupture, destroying the hair cell.
+When the cells are presented with an over-stimulation of their frequency their supportive structure becomes swollen and can rupture, destroying the hair cell.
 As these hair cells become damaged, they lay flat.
 If enough hair cells in this region of the cochlea die, the frequencies represented by the cells may not be relayed to the brain.

 Most NIHL is caused by the damage and eventual death of these hair cells.
 Unlike bird and amphibian hair cells, human hair cells don’t grow back.
 Once dead they are gone for good.

-When hair cells are damaged they produce excess glutamate, which floods the neurons in the auditory nerve.
-This is sometimes referred to as a “glutamate storm”.
-This excess glutamate overexcites the neurons and causes them to fire continuously until they become chemically depleted and eventually die.
-This process is known as glutamate excitotoxicity.
-The auditory nerve then does not carry signals for the damaged frequencies to the auditory cortex in the brain.
-(4)
+When hair cells are damaged, they produce excess glutamate, which floods the neurons in the auditory nerve.
+This “glutamate storm” overexcites the neurons and causes them to stay active continuously, until they become chemically depleted and eventually die.
+This process is called glutamate excitotoxicity.
+When this occurs, the auditory nerve stops carrying signals for the affected frequencies to the auditory cortex in the brain.
+(5)

-1 – Hearing Loss Association of America. http://www.hearingloss.org/content/basic-facts-about-hearing-loss.
+2 – Hearing Loss Association of America. http://www.hearingloss.org/content/basic-facts-about-hearing-loss.

-3 – National Institutes of Health. www.nidcd.nih.gov/health/hearing/pages/noise.aspx.
+4 – National Institutes of Health. www.nidcd.nih.gov/health/hearing/pages/noise.aspx.

-4 – Hakuba N, Koga K, Gyo K, Usami SI, Tanaka K. Exacerbation of noise-induced hearing loss in mice lacking the glutamate transporter GLAST.
+5 – Hakuba N, Koga K, Gyo K, et al. Exacerbation of noise induced hearing loss in mice lacking the glutamate transporter GLAST.
 J Neurosci.
 2000 Dec 1;20(23):8750-3.